GeoffWilliams/puppet-factset/README.md

 Where:

 * OSNAME is the Operating System name, eg `Debian`
-* OSVERSION is the Operating System versoin number, eg `7.8`
+* OSVERSION is the Operating System version number, eg `7.8`
 * ARCH indicates the CPU architecture, eg `32`, `64`, `powerpc`

 `puppet facts` will give raw json output of every fact which puppet knows about.